TheGreenMachine/Zed-C/ReadMe.txt

-1816's Zed, the climbing bot with an personality.
+1816's Zed, the climbing bot with a personality.